-Bitcoin has implemented Blockchains as a secured way of online transaction in the Financial Services sector, people find it difficult to visualize Blockchains beyond Platform for Capital Markets.
+Bitcoin has implemented Blockchains as a secured way of online transactions in the Financial Services sector, people find it difficult to visualize Blockchains beyond Platform for Capital Markets.
 Blockchain is a Decentralized digital Ledger that records transactions that cannot be altered.
 As it ensures that the token is used only once it eliminates infinite reproducibility and this characteristic widens the scope beyond Financial Services.
 Counting Votes

 Switching Ballot Boxes is one of the fraud scenarios where relying on Conventional voting has become less credible.
 If Blockchains were to come into this picture, its decentralized nature makes it highly resistant to cyber-security threats and service attacks.

 How?
 In terms of Digital Currency Analogy, the blockchain model would issue each voter a “wallet” (which is usually a user credential) and a single “coin” (which is one event to vote) and have them cast their vote by transferring their coin to the wallet of their candidate of choice.
 Voters can only spend their coin or cast their vote once, even though they would have the flexibility to change their vote before the deadline.

 Imagine the supply chain of a Perishable Goods Business and the scope of a distributed ledger and it’ll probably hit you about how securely transactions- right from production through packing till distribution, can be audited.
 On assessing the quality, a business can audit the network in which every step is verified by the relevant performing party.
 Each step will require a particular type of data to be registered in the ledger and its way of representation in the consumer-facing applications.
-If we were to take the example of manufacturers, participants would be required to input the data on the amount of raw materials used for production.
+If we were to take the example of manufacturers, participants would be required to input the data on the number of raw materials used for production.